ipfs/kubo/docs/examples/go-ipfs-as-a-library/README.md

-# Using go-ipfs as a Library.
-Learn to spawn a node and add a file to the IPFS network
+# Use go-ipfs as a library to spawn a node and add a file

 > This tutorial is the sibling of the [js-ipfs IPFS 101 tutorial](https://github.com/ipfs/js-ipfs/tree/master/examples/ipfs-101).